marcinmiklitz/pywindow/test/README.md

 The directory contains tests necessary to check if all pywindow functionality is running OK.

-to run tests from parent top directory run:
+To run tests from parent directory run:
 ```bash
 python -m unittest discover -v
 ```